T-Miller0/tech-test-Bank/README.md

 To interact;

 1. Open IRB, to do so type in the terminal $ irb
-2. > require "./lib/print_statement.rb"
+2. require "./lib/print_statement.rb"
-3. > statement = Statement.new
+3. statement = Statement.new
-4. > statement.deposit_statement("02/10/2020", 1000)
+4. statement.deposit_statement("02/10/2020", 1000)
-or > statement.withdrawal_statement("02/10/2020", 1000)
+or statement.withdrawal_statement("02/10/2020", 1000)
 "02/10/2020" is to be your desired date
 1000 is to be your desired input
 You may repeat step 4 as desired
-5. > printer.my_statement(statement.account_statement)
+5. printer.my_statement(statement.account_statement)
 This will show you your account statement

 # Built with
-.Ruby 2.5.1
+Ruby 2.5.1
-.Rspec
+Rspec
-.Rubocop
+Rubocop
-.Simplecov
+Simplecov

 # User Stories

-In order to view the sum
+In order to view the sum.
-As a user
+As a user.
-I would like to view my balance
+I would like to view my balance.

-In order to view the new sum
+In order to view the new sum.
-As a user
+As a user.
-I would like to deposit money
+I would like to deposit money.

-In order to spend money
+In order to spend money.
-As a User
+As a User.
-I would like to withdraw money
+I would like to withdraw money.

-In order to see the history of transactions
+In order to see the history of transactions.
-As a User
+As a User.
-I would like to see the date
+I would like to see the date.

 So I can see the history of all my transactions
 As a User